What is a functional hemispherotomy?

 A functional hemispherotomy is a surgical procedure to disconnect the outer portion (the cortex) of one half of the brain (hemisphere) from the other half and from the brainstem.
-It is used to isolate abnormal brain activity in one half of the brain in order to limit serious seizures.
+It is used to isolate abnormal brain activity in one half of the brain in order to cure serious seizures.

 By separating the connection between the abnormal half of the brain from the healthy half and brainstem, seizures that originate in one half of the brain can no longer spread to the other, healthy half or to the muscles of the body.